AdobeDocs/mobile-services.fr-FR/help/using/home.md

 >[!IMPORTANT]
 >
->Bien que vous puissiez configurer des fonctionnalités dans l'interface utilisateur, ces fonctionnalités ne fonctionneront pas tant que vous ne téléchargez pas le fichier de configuration généré et que vous n'ajouterez pas ce fichier au SDK.
+>Although you can configure features in the UI, these features will not work until you download the generated configuration file and add this file to the SDK.
 For information about downloading and configuring the SDKs, see the *SDK documentation* section on this page.

 Pour consulter les dernières notes de mise à jour, voir [Notes de mise à jour d’Experience Cloud](https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html).

 ## Rubriques populaires {#section_AFFBC9EDDE5B4E4493A7C2896121A773}

-Voici quelques rubriques populaires dans ce guide :
+Voici quelques sujets populaires dans ce guide :

 * [Prise en main](/help/using/gs/gs.md)
 * [Connexion](/help/using/gs/gs-signin.md)